Paranormal Activity 3 (15)

 If you felt a bit peeved at the endings of Kill List or The Last Exorcism then you might have a beef with PA3 too – but I personally liked the way that the demonic activity was attributed back to its human meddling roots and the screening I saw this at were screaming when the very nasty finale hit home!

 "Hmmm another plot joiner across the 3 movies"

-As a Christian I'm always interested to see how filmmakers depict the spiritual powers (both good and evil) and Paranormal Activity 3 drops in some interesting demonic elements.
-It should serve as a bit of a warning not to dabble in the occult too...
+I'm always interested to see how filmmakers depict the spiritual powers (both good and evil) and Paranormal Activity 3 drops in some interesting demonic elements.
+It could serve as a bit of a warning not to dabble in the occult too...

 Out of a potential 5 you have to go with a Darkmatters:

 4 – don’t mess with the occult (but if you do at least make sure you have a video camera to hand!)